Winter Opening Hours

-Entrance includes an audio guide and two free pamphlets, "Exploring Guernsey Through Tapestry" and "Discover St Peter Port's Architectural Treasures" which will help you discover more about St Peter Port and the Island
+Entrance includes an audio guide and a free pamphlet on "Discover St Peter Port's Architectural Treasures" which will help you discover more about St Peter Port and the Island

-We now have English, French, German, and Dutch audio guides!
+We have English, French, German, and Dutch audio guides.

 The Guernsey Tapestry Story